nhsconnect/gpconnect/pages/foundations/foundations_use_case_find_an_organisation.md

 ## API Usage ##

-Resolve (zero or more) `Organization` resources using a business identifier (i.e. ODS organization code or ODS site code).
+Resolve (zero or more) `Organization` resources using a business identifier (i.e. ODS organization code).

 ### Request Operation ###

-The `[system]` field SHALL be populated with a valid organization identifier system URL (i.e. `http://fhir.nhs.net/Id/ods-organization-code` or `http://fhir.nhs.net/Id/ods-site-code`).
+The `[system]` field SHALL be populated with a valid organization identifier system URL (i.e. `http://fhir.nhs.net/Id/ods-organization-code`).

 The consumer systerm SHALL apply percent encoding when constructing the request URL as indicated in [RFC 3986 Section 2.1](https://tools.ietf.org/html/rfc3986#section-2.1).
 The will ensure that downstream servers correctly handle the pipe `|` character which must be used in the `identifier` parameter value below.

-{% include important.html content="GP Connect can only guarantee a successful response for searches using the identifier types 'http://fhir.nhs.net/Id/ods-organization-code' and 'http://fhir.nhs.net/Id/ods-site-code', other identifier types may result in an error response if the provider does not recognise or support the identifier." %}
+{% include important.html content="GP Connect can only guarantee a successful response for searches using the identifier type 'http://fhir.nhs.net/Id/ods-organization-code', other identifier types may result in an error response if the provider does not recognise or support the identifier." %}

 #### FHIR Relative Request ####